floehden/NetAuto-Bootcamp/Topics/Programming/Go/Challenges/readme.md

     * `go get github.com/openconfig/ygot/ygot` (useful for path building)
     * `go get github.com/aristanetworks/glog` (used by some Arista examples, though standard log is fine)

+## Create a Terraform provider
+If you are interested in creating a Terraform Provider go to [Creating a Terraform-Provider](/Topics/Programming/Go/Challenges/Terraform/readme.md)

+## Create a Kubernetes Operator
+If you are interested in creating a Kubernetes Operator go to [Creating a Kubernetes Operator](/Topics/Programming/Go/Challenges/Kubernetes-Operator/readme.md)